 Getting to your end-game play will require you to have a good understanding of how all the other cards in this deck synergise with each other.
 Here's a closer look at the most significant combos you need to know about.

 - Eternium Rover can generate a fair bit of early Armor for you.
 Every time it takes any damage at all it'll grant two points of Armor to your hero.
+You can also Magnetise it to create even more value and get some fast Armor after Dr. Boom, Mad Genius has been played.

 - A reminder that to trigger Mecha'thun's game-winning effect you must have zero cards remaining in your hand or in your deck.
 Mecha'thun also needs to be the last friendly minion to die.